 We are always looking for collaborations with others!
 We’ve interviewed people from the food industry (e.g. Helen Mitchell & the inventor of the LoafNest).
 Also, we’re looking to work together with (preferably small scale) manufacturers to give people a look inside a food production facility and understand how food is made.
 Of course, we’re not interested in your trade secrets and recipes, but would love to share how our food is made.
 Please feel free to reach out!

 We are not actively looking for paid advertising, paid guest posts, etc. However, if you think your product could be beneficial for our readers (= people interested in food & science) and if there’s an interesting story to tell (e.g. how it was developed, what’s unique) then we’d be very happy to talk to you and see if we can collaborate.

 About the author

 I, Julie (which is my pen name, you can also call me Science Chef), am the author behind the content of this website and the sciency analyses of food.
 I’m Dutch (aka, from the Netherlands which is a pretty small country in the north-west of Europe).
-After high school I studied chemical engineering and food technology and went abroad a couple of times doing up a lot of amazing experiences.
+After high school I studied chemical engineering and food technology.
 Once graduated, I started work in the food industry (not restaurants, etc. but the ‘industrial’ production of food), which I still do and greatly enjoy.
 Currently, I live in the USA.